 Postdoctoral positions in Program Analysis or Systems

-Fixed term appointment for 12 months, with the possiblity of a 12 months extension
+Fixed term appointment for 12 months, with the possiblity of up to 12 months extension

 We are looking for motivated applicants with expertise in program analysis and/or software systems.